Devoxx4KidsDE/workshop-maze-vr/README.md

 git clone https://github.com/Devoxx4KidsDE/workshop-maze-vr.git
 ```

-and install all required dependencies
+install all required dependencies

 ```
 cd workshop-maze-vr
 npm install
 ```

-Once the dependencies are installed simply start the app with
+and once the dependencies are installed simply start the app with

 ```
 npm start